 The course has been developed with career progression and professional body recognition in mind.
 The following is an indication of relevant professional bodies, all of whom recognise the BTEC Higher National Certificate in Construction & the Built Environment and its module structure, as qualifications that contribute towards their requirements and meet the requirements of the:

 - Engineering Council (UK) – Standards for Professional Engineering Competence

 - Chartered Institution of Building Services Engineers (CIBSE)

 - Institute of Highway Engineers (IHE)

-MA (Conservation Studies Historic Buildings),BA (Training & Education), CertEd, has been a Construction lecturer for the past 23 years.
-Previously working as a Construction Director with substantial experience in construction contracting – ranging from domestic repair, refurbishment, adaptation and new build to commercial maintenance, repair and restoration/conservation of historic buildings – alongside working as a tutor at York College Andrew has worked for Awarding Bodies, writing and examining a range of qualification modules for use within UK and International markets.
-Andrew teaches across the whole programme range of Construction at the College and takes great pride in student progression.
+MA (Conservation Studies Historic Buildings),BA (Training & Education), CertEd, Andrew has been a construction lecturer for the past 23 years.
+Previously working as a Construction Director with substantial experience in construction contracting – ranging from domestic repair, refurbishment, adaptation and new build to commercial maintenance, repair and restoration/conservation of historic buildings – alongside working as a tutor at York College, Andrew has worked for Awarding Bodies, writing and examining a range of qualification modules for use within UK and international markets.
+Andrew teaches across the whole programme range of construction at the College and takes great pride in student progression.
 Andrew is the Award Leader for HE in Construction and is supported by a very talented teaching staff.